 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Award-winning writer, photographer, and conservationist Kim Heacox has lived in Alaska for 25 years.
 He has written four books for National Geographic, most recently An American Idea: The Making of the National Parks.
 Kim is also the author of Alaska Light and the memoir The Only Kayak: A Journey Into the Heart of Alaska.
 His photography has appeared in National Geographic magazine.
 Kim has made numerous journeys to Arctic Svalbard and Antarctica, and spends much of his time writing about and photographing life in Earth's polar regions.

 Price is per person, double occupancy.
 For a single room, add $700 in 2014 and $800 in 2015.
 Airfare to/from Gustavus, and airfare within Alaska, is not included in the adventure cost.
 The group flight within Alaska is $260 in 2014 and $285 in 2015 (subject to change).

 See special terms and conditions for this adventure.

 The calm waters of Alaska’s fjords are ideal for sea kayaking.
 This trip is suitable for beginners and experts alike (no previous sea kayaking experience is necessary).
 We will be paddling stable, two-person kayaks for an average of 2 to 4 hours per day.
-We will camp 5 nights in spacious tents, and will stay 3 nights in comfortable lodges that reflect the local character.
+We will camp 4 nights in spacious tents, and will stay 4 nights in a comfortable lodge that reflect local character.
 This is a true wilderness experience with limited facilities while camping.
 Guests should feel comfortable helping with tent set-up, dish clean-up, and kayak porterage.

 Click here for a description of all activity levels.